+This subclause defines the procedure for establishing a shared key between a FILS capable STA and AP using FILS shared key authentication which uses shared symmetric keys between the STA and the authentication server.
+[CID6028 6641]

-Overview[CID 4075]
+11.11.2.2.1 Overview[CID 4075] [CID6028 6641]

 STA may initiate FILS shared key authentication either with a FILS capable AP that is connected to a TTP authentication server that shares a valid key, called an rRK, as defined in IETF RFC 6696 with the STA; or, to a FILS capable AP with whom it shares a cached PMKSA.
 If neither of these cases applies, a full EAP exchange may be performed via IEEE Std 802.1X authentication to establish rRK as defined in IETF RFC 6696 or another form of FILS authentication may be used to establish a shared PMKSA.
 [13/1354r2][14/052r2]EAP-RP signaling as defined in IETF RFC 5295 and IETF RFC 6696 is used to validate the mutual possession of rRK between the STA and the Authentication Server.
 EAP-RP signaling is encapsulated using FILS wrapped data element in the Authentication frame[CID2977].
 AP unwraps the encapsulated EAP-RP packet received from the STA in the FILS wrapped data element and forwards the EAP-RP packet to the Authentication server using a transport that is out of scope of this specification.
 When the AP receives an EAP-RP packet from the Authentication Server, the AP forwards the packet to the STA by encapsulating the EAP-RP packet in the FILS wrapped data element of the Authentication frame[CID2978].
 [CID 4735]